Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: Introduction

 In \cite{Peskir2}, the superharmonic characterisation of the solution to optimal stopping problems has been extended to optimal stopping games where it is shown that the value function is a `semiharmonic' function.
 The value function is shown to be the smallest function which is superharmonic and dominates $G$ on the set $\{V< H\}$ as well as the largest function which is subharmonic and minorises $H$ on the set $\{V>G\}$.
 It is shown in \cite{Peskir2} that a single function with both these properties exists if and only if the optimal stopping game exhibits a saddle point.
-When the underlying Markov process is a one-dimensional diffusion, these dual problems have been formulated in terms of a generalisation of the Legendre transform in \cite{Peskir}.
+When the underlying Markov process is a one dimensional diffusion, these dual problems have been formulated in terms of an extension of the Legendre transform in \cite{Peskir}.

-The purpose of this paper is to establish the `semi-harmonic characterisation' of the value function of optimal stopping games driven by one dimensional diffusions using purely analytical techniques.
+The purpose of this paper is to establish the `semiharmonic characterisation' of the value function of optimal stopping games driven by one dimensional diffusions using purely analytical techniques.
 This requires us to modify some of the basic objects of convex analysis to account for the additional constraint on the domain of the smallest superharmonic majorant (resp. largest subharmonic minorant).
 The next section formally introduces optimal stopping games and sign-posts the contents of the rest of this paper.